AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 **VisualizeTheStaircasesInTheDiscriminationTask.m**: This code visualizes all the interleaved staircases ran on a subject, in a single plot with subplots showcasing each pair’s staircase.
 Also, it prints the data quality check for each participant (i.e., the number of staircases with less than 3 downs in their last 20 trials).

 **VisualizeTheSubjectiveSimilarityData**: This code prints the dissimilarity matrix (derived from the embeddings), and also visualizes it in a 2D-space by applying a 2D metric-MDS.
 The 2D space is rotated so that the first face (face01) is always located in x<0, y=0 coordinate.
-This code also displays the data quality check for each participant (i.e., the correlation between the dissimilarity matrix derived from the first-half and the second-half of trials.
+This code also displays the data quality check for each participant (i.e., the correlation between the dissimilarity matrix derived from the first-half and the second-half of trials).

 **MainAnalysis**: This code applies all the analysis described in our paper and makes the plots shown in our pilot result figures.